Physics-50/Module-1/docs/syllabus.md

 # Course Structure
-In this course you will work on three modules that each will last four-five weeks.
-In each week of each module, you will start by reading the online manual (linked on Sakai) and completing the associated embedded miniquestions (due by Tuesday 1 pm).
-Each week you will submit a checkpoint via Gradescope, due by Thursday, 1 pm.
+In this course you will work on three modules that each will last several weeks.
+(There is also a 1 week interlude referred to as module 1.5 between modules 1 and 2).
+In each week of each module, you will start by reading the online manual (linked on Sakai) and completing the associated embedded miniquestions, due by the start of your lab period.
+Each week you will submit a checkpoint via Gradescope, due three days later.

+Deadlines for checkpoints will be as follows:
+Monday sections: due Thursdays at 10pm
+Wednesday sections: due Saturdays at 10pm
+Thursday sections: due Sundays at 10pm
+Friday sections: due Mondays at 10pm

 Finally, at the end of each module you will submit a module deliverable via Gradescope.
+Deadlines for the deliverables will follow the same calendar.

 # Reading and miniquestions
 Each week you will start by going to the module website (linked from Sakai).
 There you will find detailed procedures and lab instructions, with miniquestions embedded throughout the text.
-These miniquestions are intended to help you quickly confirm your understanding of what you are reading and should be completed as you are reading.
-After submission of a miniquestion, if your answer is incorrect you will be prompted to resubmit your answer.
+These miniquestions are intended to help you quickly confirm your understanding of what you are reading and should be completed as you are reading. **Each week you are expected to read through the material for the week and complete the embedded mini-questoins before the start of lab in order to be prepared to use your time efficiently in class.** After submission of a miniquestion, if your answer is incorrect you will be prompted to resubmit your answer.
 In order to receive credit for your resubmission, you must explain why your new answer is correct.
 When resubmitting remember that your goal is not to describe what you did wrong but rather to explain and clarify the correct answer.

 # Weekly checkpoints:
-At the end of each week you will complete a weekly checkpoint and submit it via Gradescope.
+Each week you will complete a weekly checkpoint and submit it via Gradescope.
 Take any deductions on checkpoints seriously even if they are small.
 By the end of the module we expect that any issues will be addressed in your final deliverable.
 Come to office hours to discuss your checkpoint feedback, we are here to help!

 # Module deliverables
 The end-of-module deliverables focus on the critical skill of scientific communication.
 In physics, the process of writing often begins with creating a sequence of figures with captions.
 This visual outlining procedure lays the groundwork for all the details that eventually fill in the space in between the figures.
 The module deliverables are structured to guide you through this physics writing process.
 Detailed instructions for each deliverable will be provided in each module website (linked from Sakai), but briefly:

-+ For Module I, you will create a figure with a caption that summarizes the result of your experiment.
++ For Module I, you will create a multi-panel figure with a caption that summarizes the result of your experiment.
-+ For Modules II and III, you will create a sequence of 3 figures that, along with captions, effectively tell the story of your Module II experiment: what you did, and what your results mean.
++ For Modules II and III, you will create a sequence of 2 multi-panel figures that, along with captions, effectively tell the story of your experiment: what you did, and what your results mean.

 # Grading
-The course grade will be calculated based upon your performance on each of the three modules, which are weighted equally.
-For each module, your grade will be based upon your timely completion of the reading miniquestions (15%) and checkpoints (25%), and upon the quality of your module deliverable (60%).
-All three modules must be satisfactorily completed to pass this course.
+The course grade will be calculated based upon your performance on the mini-questions, checkpoints, deliverables and in-lab practicum.

+Final grades will be determined as follows:
++ Timely completion of the reading miniquestions: 10%
++ Checkpoints: 25%
++ Deliverables: 45%
++ Practicum: 20%

+All modules must be satisfactorily completed to pass this course.

 # Late Policy
 Late work will be accepted within the windows listed below with the following deductions.
 These deductions are based on the available points for the item, not your score:

 ## Miniquestions
-+ Up to 24 hours past the deadline: 10%
-+ Up to 48 hours past the deadline: 20%
+Mini-questions are intended to help you prepare for your time in lab and are due at the start of lab.
+We therefore do not offer extensions on mini-questions.

 ## Checkpoints and Deliverables
 + Up to 5 hours past the deadline: 5%